Identify and Attract a Long-Tailed Skipper Butterfly

-Long-tailed skippers (Urbanus proteus) are found in much of the Eastern and Southern U.S. (see a map here) and throughout the New World tropics.
-Their host plants (the plants their caterpillars eat) are those in the legume family, so a vegetable gardener may occasionally find these caterpillars on their green beans or peas.
+You can find long-tailed skippers (Urbanus proteus) in much of the Eastern and Southern U.S. and throughout the New World tropics.
+Their host plants (the plants that caterpillars eat) are those in the legume family, so a vegetable gardener may occasionally find these caterpillars on their green beans or peas.

 To attract long-tailed skippers to your yard, plant something in the legume family, like beans, peas, beggar’s tick, wisteria, etc. If you are having trouble with caterpillars from these butterflies in your vegetable garden, consider planting a separate patch of beans or peas and moving the caterpillars to these plants instead of harming them.
 You can draw adult butterflies to small flowers like lantana and pentas, but you’ll find them on just about any good nectar plant.

 Transform your yard into a butterfly migration hotspot.

 Long-tailed skipper caterpillars are “leaf-rollers.”
 They take shelter inside leaves by using silk to draw the leaf around them.
 The caterpillars have hard little heads, making it easy to tell front from back, and bright orange coloration at their tail end.
 This is one way to tell them apart from their close relative, the Dorantes skipper.

 Courtesy Travis Stelly